jamiewessels/nf-take-home/README.md

 </p>

 ### Thoughts on Improvement Metrics
-It would be interesting to look patients who specifically discontinue their sessions because they feel they no longer require therapy.
+It would be interesting to look at patients who specifically discontinue their sessions because they feel they no longer require therapy.
 Because mental health is fluid, this seems like a difficult task.
 However, I think patterns in these specific patients' scores might be an interesting way to determine the best metric for measuring improvement.
 For example, if most patients who discontinue therapy have 3 consecutive scores less than 5, maybe it's worth tracking that for other patients.

 ## Closer look: Changes in Score from Previous Assessment
 The figure below shows the distributions of the measured changes in scores from the previous assessment.
 For example, if a patient scored a 6 on their first assessment and a 10 on their second assessment, the change in score would be +4.
 The area between the vertical dashed lines captures 90% of the data across all patients and all visits.
 These "warning boundaries" are located at -6 and +5.
 A delta of +5 means that the patient's score went up by 5 points since the last assessment, meaning they are more at risk for GAD.
 Data outside of these boundaries can be considered more rare and might warrant further evaluation, even if the score falls below 10.